 In November 2018, Michael supported South Western Railway’s nomination of Ash Vale station for the Access for All programme, which provides funding to improve accessibility at railway stations.

-Sadly, Michael was informed on 5 April 2019 that the funding bid for Ash Vale was unsuccessful.
-He wrote again on 18 April to the Transport Secretary to ask him to provide details of any other sources of funding to enable the much-needed installation of step-free access at this station.
+Regrettably, Michael was informed on 5 April 2019 that the funding bid for Ash Vale was unsuccessful.
+He wrote again on 18 April to the Transport Secretary to ask him to provide details of any other sources of funding.

 Following the Transport Secretary’s reply (see attached below), Michael wrote to Network Rail to nominate Ash Vale station for the Access for All Mid-Tier Programme, and to also ask whether accessibility improvements can be made during any other planned project works.